jkrems/jkrems.github.io/groupon-good-bye.md

 salutation: My fellow Grouponeers, dearest I-Tiers,
 ---

-As I descent one last time into these our coupon mines, I am reminded of an old folk song my parents used to sing to me:
+As I descend one last time into these our coupon mines, I am reminded of an old folk song my parents used to sing to me:

 > Good bye, old coupon mine<br/>